The End of Life Journey: Finding Courage to Say Goodbye

 January 30, 2020

-I sit by my father's side as he continues to deteriorate from this sudden illness that his body cannot handle due to cancer.
-He is frail and unable to drink water hardly.
-He looks tired, weak, and uncomfortable.
-I'm not sure if he knows just how sick he is, but he has always been a fighter, stubborn, and fierce.
+I am sitting beside my father as he gets sicker from a sudden illness that his cancer-stricken body is struggling to cope with.
+He is weak and can barely drink water.
+He appears tired, feeble, and uneasy.
+I'm not sure if he fully understands the extent of his sickness, but he has always been a determined, stubborn, and strong-willed person.

 “A father holds his daughter’s hand for a short while, but he holds her heart forever.”